-COVID-19 had a significant impact on the changes in the financial assumptions used in the measurement of the defined benefit obligation and in the return on defined benefit plan assets, resulting in an increase in the net liability arising from the defined benefit obligation leading to an actuarial loss recognized as a reduction in other comprehensive income as presented in Note 19 "Post-Employment Benefits".
+COVID-19 had a significant impact on the changes in the financial assumptions used in the measurement of the defined benefit obligation and in the return on defined benefit plan assets, resulting in an increase in the net liability arising from the defined benefit obligation leading to an actuarial loss recognized as a reduction in other comprehensive income as presented in Note 18 "Post-Employment Benefits".

-Actual results could differ from best estimates, as mentioned in Note 2, section b) "Important Estimates, Assumptions, Use of Judgment and Accounting Adjustment" of the Consolidated Financial Statements for the year ended December 31, 2019, which are included in the 2019 Annual Report.
+Actual results could differ from best estimates, as mentioned in Note 2, section b) "Important Estimates, Assumptions, Use of Judgment and Accounting Adjustment" of the Consolidated Financial Statements for the year ended December 31, 2019.